mohitmurali/MSCS532_Assignment3/README.md

 ## Overview
 This repository contains the implementation and analysis of Randomized Quicksort and Hashing with Chaining.

+## Summary

+This assignment analyzes the efficiency and scalability of Randomized Quicksort and Deterministic Quicksort, comparing their performance on random, sorted, reverse-sorted, and repeated-element arrays of sizes 100, 1000, and 10,000.
+Empirical results show Randomized Quicksort maintains consistent O(n log n) performance across all array types due to random pivot selection, while Deterministic Quicksort exhibits O(n^2) behavior on sorted and reverse-sorted arrays, with significant time increases as array size grows.
+For random and repeated arrays, both algorithms perform similarly at smaller sizes, but Deterministic Quicksort scales poorly at larger sizes.
+The Hash Table with Chaining implementation demonstrates O(1 + α) average-case performance, with load factor management discussed theoretically.

 ## Files
 - `assignment3.py`: Python code for implementations and empirical comparisons.
 - `assignment3_report.docx`: APA 7-formatted report with analysis and results.